Edible Orchids That Taste As Good As They Look

 Propagating orchids from keikis is a lot simpler than it might sound!
 Once you?ve identified a keiki growing on your orchid, there are only a few simple steps required to replant your new baby orchid successfully.
 Learn more in this article.

 Once blooms are finished, Phal orchid maintenance focuses on plant health.
-Good Phal orchid care after blooming sets the plant up for future blooms and development of new foliage.
-Learn more about Phalaenopsis orchid care, post bloom, in this article.
+Good Phal orchid care after blooming sets the plant up for future blooms and the development of new foliage.
+Learn more about Phalaenopsis orchid care, post-bloom, in this article.